tauri-apps/wry/.changes/window-close-on-drop.md

 "wry": patch
 ---

-Close the window when the instance is dropped on Linux.
+Close the window when the instance is dropped on Linux and Windows.